 You could earn three semester hours of credit through our educational partnership with Southern New Hampshire University.
 Enroll in the corresponding course at SNHU to receive credit for your participation in our program:

 Civil Service in Modern Society

-Tuition for this 4-week program is $6,900, and scholarships are available.
+Tuition for this 4-week program is $6,900, and payment plans are available.
 Tuition includes:

 Have questions about our program?
 Explore our FAQs, or get in touch with an EF Gap Year Consultant.

 Our Sustainable Development in Costa Rica program is for anyone between the ages of 18 and 22 with an interest in sustainability, service, and cultural exchange.
 Students who are curious, open-minded, and collaborative will be best suited to this program.